- Vienna Philharmonic

 Vienna Philharmonic: Design and Name

-The Vienna Philharmonic Gold is minted unlimitedly according to real demand.
-It is therefore a pure bullion coin that can be bought for the current gold price plus a small surcharge.
-The smallest surcharge can be find when buying the standard size of 1 oz, whereas, smaller coins have a slightly higher surcharge.
+The Vienna Philharmonic is minted unlimitedly according to real demand.
+It is therefore a pure bullion coin that can be bought for the current price plus a small surcharge.
+The smallest surcharge can be found when buying the standard size of 1 oz, whereas, smaller coins have a slightly higher surcharge.
 The proportional production costs rise for decreasing masses produced.